 Each of these expansion strategies poses significant challenges.

-Part of the reason that Foxconn’s growth has slowed is that major clients like Apple, HP, and Nokia are selling products in mature markets.
+Part of the reason that Foxconn’s growth has slowed is that major clients like Apple, HP $HPQ, and Nokia are selling products in mature markets.
 Adding a new competitor in the form of a former supplier won’t change that dynamic, and may indeed sour relations with Foxconn’s existing customers—especially if they are worried about the inherent conflict of interest.

 Selling apps and media content falls way beyond the firm’s hard-won expertise in building objects in the real-world, while maintaining high quality standards and eking out razor-thin profit margins.
 It’s also a very crowded field.